thientm-denk/Tea-Sale-Web/README.md

 - This is a mini project selling Milk tea
 - This web works well on desktop, not for mobile
 - Use Netbean to combine and run
-- run 'DataBaseDenkShop.sql' included for database
+- run 'DataBaseDenkShop.sql' for database
-- Change DBUtils for corret DB connection
+- Change DBUtils for correct DB connection

 ## Preview Screenshot